Start a business from home

 • office desk - large enough to work at comfortably

-• chair - fully adjustable so you can keep your feet flat on the floor and back straight
+• chair - adjustable so you can keep your feet flat on the floor and back straight

 • storage to keep your desk clutter free

-By creating a dedicated space, you can work without distraction, keep work matters and data confidential from others in the house, and switch off from work at the end of the day.
-A spare room with a lockable door or an outbuilding are popular choices enabling home business owners to:
+Create a dedicated space where you can work without distraction, keep work matters and data confidential from others in the house, and switch off from work at the end of the day.

 • resist demands and interruptions from other members of the household

-• keep work equipment separate from home equipment
+• keep work equipment separate from home equipment.

 However you will need to check if allocating part of your house as a workplace and not using it for anything else can have tax and insurance implications.